the French flag

 Summary: Meditations on First Philosophy

-The Meditations on First Philosophy was published in 1641, in Latin.
-The aim was to find a certain foundation for knowledge.
-To do this, Descartes took up the various sceptical arguments and subjected all the ideas he believed to be true to radical doubt.
-He would then achieve absolute certainty, in the experience of the famous cogito.
+The Meditations on First Philosophy was published in Latin in 1641.
+Descartes' aim was to establish a certain and secure foundation for knowledge.
+To achieve this, he engaged with various sceptical arguments, subjecting all his beliefs to radical doubt.
+This process ultimately led him to absolute certainty in the famous experience of the cogito.

 Other works: Rules for the Direction of the Mind Passions of the Soul